Muhsin Yaşar

-Muhsin Yaşar (born December 31, 1995) is a Turkish professional basketball player who plays as Center for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+Muhsin Yaşar (born December 31, 1995) is a Turkish professional basketball player who plays as center for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
+He represents Turkey in international tournaments.

 Professional career

 Tofaş

 Born in Yalova, Turkey, Yaşar started his career with Tofaş where he played until 2022.
 He averaged 9.4 points per game in 2019–20.
 On June 5, 2020, Tofas extended his contract for two seasons.

 Gaziantep Basketbol

 On July 21, 2022, he signed with Gaziantep Basketbol of the Basketbol Süper Ligi (BSL).

 Darüşşafaka

 On July 20, 2023, he signed with Darüşşafaka of the Basketbol Süper Ligi (BSL).

 Karşıyaka Basket

 On June 28, 2024, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 Galatasaray

 On July 4, 2025, he signed with Galatasaray MCT Technic of the Turkish Basketbol Süper Ligi (BSL).

+Esenler Erokspor

+On June 17, 2026, he signed with Esenler Erokspor of the Basketbol Süper Ligi (BSL).